Skip to main content

 Step 2: Share Content with the Integration

-Notion integrations can only access pages and databases that have been explicitly shared with them.
+Notion integrations can only access pages, databases, and data sources that have been explicitly shared with them.
 This is a critical step.
-To share a page or database:
+To share a page, database, or data source:

 1. Open the page or database in Notion